NERC-CEH/datalab/architecture/deployment/oidc-deployment-and-configuration.md

 # https://datalab.datalabs.ceh.ac.uk/callback,https://datalab.datalabs.ceh.ac.uk/silent-callback
 ```

-- The application must have acces to the user/account lists that you wish users
+- The application must have access to the user/account lists that you wish users
   to authenticate with.

 ## Configuration